-⬆️ Datalake - Import Data from local drive
+Datalake - Upload Data from local drive

 1. Accessing the Datalake

-To access the proper Organization's Datalake, ensure that you're within the right Organization.
-Each Organization has its own independent Datalake.
+DatalakeTo access the proper Organization's Datalake, ensure that you're within the right Organization.
+Each Organization can have several Datalake that are independent one from another and potentially associated with different Storage Connectors.

 Access Datalake